Home Page

 C1.100 - At least 30 semester graduate credits will be presented for the thesis or professional paper option, or at least 36 semester graduate credits for the nonthesis option.

-C1.400 - As of Fall Semester 2011 300 UG (Undergraduate/Graduate) courses will not count toward graduate degrees.
+C1.400 - As of Fall Semester 2011, 300 UG (Undergraduate/Graduate) courses will not count toward graduate degrees.

-C3.000 - TIME LIMITS
+C2.000 - TIME LIMITS

-C4.000 - SECOND MASTER'S DEGREE
+C3.000 - SECOND MASTER'S DEGREE

 For the purposes of this policy dual and joint degrees are defined as follows:

 A joint degree is a combined degree that allows students to obtain a single degree with a specialization in two related fields.
-A joint degree requires OCHE/BOR approval, and students that complete a joint degree will have this single joint degree listed on their transcript rather then two separate degrees.
+A joint degree requires OCHE/BOR approval, and students that complete a joint degree will have this single joint degree listed on their transcript rather than two separate degrees.
 Note that this pathway should only be pursued if the joint degree is nationally recognized with a corresponding Classification of Instructional Programs (CIP) code.

 A dual degree allows students to follow specified pathways in two different fields and concurrently receive two separate degrees.
 A dual degree requires that students complete the standards specified for each program separately, and students that complete a dual degree will have both degrees listed on their transcript.
-On the recommendation of both graduate programs, students working towards a dual Master's may apply up to nine credits to both degrees.
+On the recommendation of both graduate programs, students working towards a dual master's may apply up to nine (9) credits to both degrees.
 Programs should apply professional, curricular, and accreditation standards when granting transfer credits so as to guarantee the integrity of their programs.

 Formal program modification is required for exceptions to this policy.
 Such program modification requests should include clear rationales for how shared credits maintain each program’s curricular and degree standards as well as adherence to accreditation standards, where applicable.